View on GitHub

 How can I extract the URLs from an app?

-In PCAPdroid you can tap on an HTTP connection to show its details, which include the requested URL.
+In PCAPdroid you can tap on an HTTP connection to show its details, which includes the requested URL.
 However, most apps employ HTTPS, in which case it’s necessary to decrypt the connections via mitm in order to extract the URL.
 Check out the TLS Decryption section for details.
 If the app provides a web version, instead of decrypting the connections, it’s easier to open the app in a browser on a PC and inspect the connections data via the browser developer tools.

 Why is PCAPdroid asking me to create a VPN?